aosabook/500lines/pedometer/chapter.md

 ### Separated Format

 The separated format returns user acceleration in the x, y, z directions as well as gravitational acceleration in the x, y, z directions, over time.
-Again, x, y, and z values will be separated by a comma, and samples will be separated by a semi-colon.
 User acceleration values will be separated from gravitational acceleration values by a pipe.

 $"x_{u}1,y_{u}1,z_{u}1|x_{g}1,y_{g}1,z_{g}1; ... x_{u}n,y_{u}n,z_{u}n|x_{g}n,y_{g}n,z_{g}n;"$

 ## I Got Multiple Input Formats But a Standard Ain't One

 Dealing with multiple input formats is a common programming problem.
 If we want our entire program to work with both formats, every single piece of code dealing with the data would need to know how to handle both formats.
-This can become very messy, very quickly, especially if a third (or a fourth, or a fifth, or a hundredth) input format is added in the future.
+This can become very messy, very quickly, especially if a third (or a fourth, or a fifth, or a hundredth) input format is added.

 The cleanest way for us to deal with this is to take our two input formats and determine a standard format to fit them both into as soon as possible, allowing the rest of the program to work with this new standard format.
-This means that the remaining parts of the program don't need to be concerned with, or even know about, multiple formats.
 The diagram below outlines the basic idea.

 ![](chapter-figures/input-format-to-standard-format.png)\

-We'll write a small parser to a standard format that is contained in only one section of code, that allows us to take our two known input formats and convert them to a single standard output format.
+We'll write a parser to a standard format that is contained in only one section of code, that allows us to take our two known input formats and convert them to a single standard output format.
 In the future, if we ever have to add another input format, the only code we'll have to touch is this small parser.
 Once the data is in a standard format, the program can have any number of processors that process the data from the standard format, without ever being concerned about the original format that the data was in.

 Converting multiple input formats into one common format is an example of *separation of concerns*, a commonly-used design principle, which promotes splitting a program into numerous distinct pieces, where every piece has one primary concern.
 It's a beautiful way to write clean, maintainable code that's easily extensible.
 We'll revisit this idea several times throughout the chapter.